kaxxa123/amareleo-chain/code_migration.md

 # Code Migration Notes

-As we migrate snarkos code into amareleo-chain, we keep notes on key changes.
+As we migrate `snarkos` code into `amareleo-chain`, we keep notes on key changes.
 We also create basic code documentation that might help future restructuring.

-* When it comes to describing code, we are not interested in details.
+* When it comes to describing code, we are not interested in detail.
 The goal is to sumarize the purpose and identify logically related code.

 * Documented code blocks may cover an entire sub-crate or indvidual modules.
 Hence we refer to the code using relative paths rather than crate names.

-* __No cross-dependencies__ - This label highlights how the sub-crate/module does not depend on other sub-crates/modules within snarkos (except for the `snarkos-lite-node-metrics` sub-crate).
+* __No cross-dependencies__ - This label highlights how the sub-crate/module does not depend on other sub-crates/modules (except for the `snarkos-lite-node-metrics` sub-crate).

 * The main executable is renamed from `snarkos` to `amareleo-chain`.

-* All snarkos sub-crates are renamed from `snarkos-*` to `snarkos-lite-*` even if the code is otherwise identical.
+* All `snarkos` sub-crates are renamed from `snarkos-*` to `snarkos-lite-*` even when the code is otherwise identical.

 * The `amareleo-chain` ledger files/folders where renamed as follows:
     | snarkos                    | amareleo-chain              |